 Just kidding.
 Sorta.

-Last but not least, please sleep when your baby sleeps!
+Last but not least: Please sleep when your baby sleeps!
 I know there's so much to get done, but if you have a new baby, you need rest!
 Your body just birthed a tiny human and is trying to get back to normal.
 Take a break and enjoy the quiet!

 I hope these tips on baby sleep have been helpful!
 Keep in mind that every baby is different!
 Before you take my advice or anyone else's, please consult your doctor.
-For more tips on my baby must haves, check out this post.